Tl3asl2/Dicee-game/README.md

 # Dicee-game

-This is Dice game project
+This is Dice game project aim to apply the Document Object Model (DOM) amd Javascript to built.
 - Refresh to play